qeesung/gitaly/STYLE.md

 ### Limiting Goroutines

 When spawning goroutines, you should always be aware of how many goroutines you will be creating.
 While cheap, goroutines are not free.
-Ideally, each RPC should have a fixed number of goroutines.
 If it is not known how many goroutines are needed to complete a request, that is a red flag.
 It is possible that the RPC can end up generating many goroutines for every client request and enable a denial of service attack.

 [`dontpanic.GoForever`]: https://pkg.go.dev/gitlab.com/gitlab-org/gitaly/internal/dontpanic?tab=doc#GoForever
 [`dontpanic.Go`]: https://pkg.go.dev/gitlab.com/gitlab-org/gitaly/internal/dontpanic?tab=doc#Go